kmehdi2017/data608-module5/README.md

   Solution:
 Basic JavaScripts were used to write codes for Problem One and d3.js was used for Problem Two.
-The solution (codes) can be found in:  index.html

-and the associated data can be found in the 'data' folder.
+Plese see the file: index.html for the the solution (codes).
+The associated data can be found in the 'data' folder.

 Please use the below url to see the deployed solution: https://kmehdi2017.github.io/data608-module5/